poboisvert/AirflowETL/README.md

 - Do not forget to either change the guest setting to public OR create an admin user.

 ## init_aws

+- To run this project in local mode, create a file "dwh.cfg"

 #### IAM Access